Douglas fir: Distribution

-Pseudotsuga menziesii var. menziesii, the coast Douglas-fir, grows in the coastal regions from west-central British Columbia southward to central California.
+Pseudotsuga menziesii var. menziesii, the coast Douglas-fir, grows in the coastal regions from west-central British Columbia southward to Central California.
 In Oregon and Washington, its range is continuous from the eastern edge of the Cascades west to the Pacific Coast Ranges and Pacific Ocean.
 In California, it is found in the Klamath and California Coast Ranges as far south as the Santa Lucia Range, with a small stand as far south as the Purisima Hills in Santa Barbara County.
 One of the last remaining old growth stands of conifers is in the Mattole Watershed, and is under threat of logging.
 In the Sierra Nevada, it ranges as far south as the Yosemite region.
 It occurs from sea level along the coast to elevations of 1500 m or higher, and inland in some cases up to 2100 m.

 Another variety exists further inland, Pseudotsuga menziesii var. glauca, the Rocky Mountain Douglas-fir or interior Douglas-fir.
 Interior Douglas-fir intergrades with coast Douglas-fir in the Cascades of northern Washington and southern British Columbia, and from there ranges northward to central British Columbia and southeastward to the Mexican border, becoming increasingly disjunct as latitude decreases and altitude increases.
 Mexican Douglas-fir (P. lindleyana), which ranges as far south as Oaxaca, is often considered a variety of P. menziesii.

 Fossils (wood, pollen) of Pseudotsuga are recorded from the Miocene and Pliocene of Europe (Siebengebirge, Gleiwitz, Austria).

 It is also naturalised throughout Europe, Argentina and Chile (called Pino Oregón).
 In New Zealand it is considered to be an invasive species, called a wilding conifer, and is subject to control measures.
 But is also one of the most common lumber trees used in forestry alongside Radiata pine with large plantations throughout the country.
-The species was introduced in the 1900s for its wood.
+The species was introduced in the 20th century for its wood.

 Ecology

 Preferred sites

-Douglas-fir prefers acidic or neutral soils.
+Douglas-fir prefers acidic or neutral soils, such as Olympic soil.
 However, it exhibits considerable morphological plasticity, and on drier sites P. menziesii var. menziesii will generate deeper taproots.
 Pseudotsuga menziesii var. glauca exhibits even greater plasticity, occurring in stands of interior temperate rainforest in British Columbia, as well as at the edge of semi-arid sagebrush steppe throughout much of its range, where it generates even deeper taproots still.

 The coast Douglas-fir variety is the dominant tree west of the Cascade Mountains in the Pacific Northwest.
 It occurs in nearly all forest types and competes well on most parent materials, aspects, and slopes.
 Adapted to a more moist, mild climate than the interior subspecies, it grows larger and faster than Rocky Mountain Douglas-fir.
 Associated trees include western hemlock, Sitka spruce, sugar pine, western white pine, ponderosa pine, grand fir, coast redwood, western redcedar, California incense-cedar, Lawson's cypress, tanoak, bigleaf maple and several others.
 Pure stands are also common, particularly north of the Umpqua River in Oregon.
 It is most dominant in areas with a more frequent fire regime that suppresses less fire-resistant conifers.